 The HEROES Act would also extend the additional $600 weekly payments that unemployment recipients have received on top of their regular state unemployment benefits.
 The HEROES Act allows independent contractors, part-time workers and self-employed individuals to apply for unemployment.
 The additional payments would be extended as long as March 2021.

 The increase in unemployment benefits payments due to the Federal Pandemic Unemployment Compensation has caused an issue for small businesses that are reopening.
 Many employees are making just as much or more than they were while working and would prefer to remain on unemployment rather than return to work.
-This has been especially challenging for small businesses that received a loan through the PPP program and a primary reason behind eliminating the 75% payroll expense requirement.
+This has been especially challenging for small businesses that received a business loan through the PPP program and a primary reason behind eliminating the 75% payroll expense requirement.

 "That's why there is hazard pay in the HEROES Act," Carp said.
 "If you can incentivize someone to come in and do their job while risking their health … at least you can make it financially worthwhile."